MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-tomcat-to-app-service.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Deploy your Java Tomcat web app to App Service
+# Deploy your Java Tomcat web app to Azure App Service

 This article shows you how to deploy a Tomcat web app with sign-in by Microsoft Entra account to Azure App Service.